-- Move your cursor to the upper right-hand corner of the screen and click Settings > Change PC settings > PC & devices > Lock screen. - 2.
+- Swipe the right-hand edge of the screen inwards and tap Settings > Change PC settings > PC & devices > Lock screen. - 2.
 Move the slider to On and select if the slideshow should be played while the computer is running on battery power. - 3.
-Click Add a folder and open the folder you wish to use (your Pictures folder will open by default).
-Click Use this folder > OK. - 4.
+Tap Add a folder and open the folder you wish to use (your Pictures folder will open by default).
+Tap Use this folder > OK. - 4.
 You can see the list of folders under Add a folder.
-Select a folder name and click Remove to remove the folder from the lock screen slideshow. - 5.
+Select a folder name and tap Remove to remove the folder from the lock screen slideshow. - 5.
 Change the other settings to suit your needs.